Potassium-chromate/Use-hyperCSI-to-reconstuct-pictures/README.md

 ## Requirements

-- Python 3
-- Tensorflow 2.x
-- Scipy
-- NumPy
+- MATLAB R2020a or later
-- Matplotlib
+- Hyperspectral image dataset

 ## Usage